 About the Special Education Program

 The Special Education Program works to support First Nations schools to provide students high-quality, inclusive education services.
-The FNSA is also active in research and in policy discussions with the federal government to continue special education support to First Nations schools.

 Types of services available:

 - Psycho-Educational Assessments

 - Assistive Technology

 - Suggestions for Professional Development, resources, assessment tools, and more.

 The Special Education Program supports First Nations schools in meeting the needs of all of their students.
 The program is implemented using an intervention-based approach to special education delivery, involving a systematic process that begins in the classroom, with an extensive use of informal and formative assessment techniques for the purpose of program planning and for identifying students who might need more intensive assessments and support, and/or ultimately psycho-educational diagnoses and possibly assistance from one or more specialists.

 First Nations schools also have placed significant emphasis on early identification of special needs, as identifying and addressing exceptionalities as early as possible offers the best opportunity for mitigating challenges and giving students the greatest chance of long-term success.